austinseraphin/motion-accessibility/README.md

 #### `accessibility_frame`

 The frame of the accessibility element.
 This defaults to the frame of the view.
+Remember to give it in screen coordinates, not the coordinates of the view.

 #### `accessibility_activation_point`